PrimA-QuO- Optimized primary care for children and adolescents with mental health problems - Evaluation of a Health Coaching Programme

-Almost one in five 3-17 year-olds in Germany were assessed as having an emotional or behavioural disorder („EBD“) (KiGGS Health Survey).
-Child and adolescent mental health problems are highly relevent public health issues as they burden the individual, their families and their social environment.
+About 17 % of children aged 3-17 years are affected by mental health problems (MHP).
+(KiGGS Health Survey).
+Child and adolescent MHP are highly relevant public health issues as they burden the individual, their families and their social environment.

-The aim of the present study is to improve the standard care of children and adolescents with EBD by standardization of anamnesis and courses of treatment in primary care (BKK programme „STARKE KIDS - Gesundheitscoaching).
+The aim of the present study is to examine the effectiveness as well as the acceptance, barriers and facilitators of the BKK programme „STARKE KIDS - Gesundheitscoaching”, a structured primary care programme for children and adolescents affected by most frequently encountered MHP in paediatric practice.
 We plan to investigate the practicability of the theoretical foundation, assessing acceptance, barriers and facilitators of the programme as well as evaluating efficacy and effectiveness of the treatment.
-The target groups of the project are paediatricians, patients and their parents.
+The target group of the project are paediatricians, patients and their parents.
 In addition, indicators for further optimization shall be revealed.
 The central hypothesis behind the project is the assumption, that the programme improves efficiency and effectiveness and, therefore, has the potential to be included in the range of standard of care services funded by the statutory health insurers.

 Coordination centre and work package 1 are located at the Institute for Medical Information Processing, Biometry and Epidemiology (working team of Prof. Dr. Eva Grill).
 The health coaching programme will be evaluated concerning the theoretical foundation, acceptance, barriers, facilitators and outcomes.
-A qualitative and quantitative survey including the programme developers, the treating paediatricians and their patients and the parents of the patients will be performed.
+A qualitative and quantitative survey including the programme developers, the treating paediatricians, patients and their the parents will be performed.